 In order for me to comply with GDPR regulations, I must clearly state that I do not collect personally identifiable information.
 I will never ask you for a consent to store cookies in your computer.
+In fact, I do not want to store any form of cookies in your computer if you visit my website.
 Plus, I do not use any form of analytics for gathering statistics.
-Content delivery networks that track your whereabouts by IP address is considered personal data and a CDN will not be used at all.
+Content delivery networks that track your whereabouts by IP address is considered personal data and a CDN will not be used at all (a "CDN" delivers content from servers based on your geographic location).
 This is for your privacy protection.
+When it comes to security of my website, your IP address is logged; however, I won't link either a static or dynamic IP address to your ISP, unless if you cause havoc to my website (such as defacing or cause a data breach in my website via means of SQL injection attack).

 However, when it comes to showing videos in my site that came from a third-party website such as YouTube or LBRY, I can only post a link to a video hosted by third party website (and even my videos that I made) and websites such as LBRY might ask you to consent to store a cookie in your computer and those websites would also use third party analytics tools that might store cookies in your computer.